Chart Color Schemes

 Bayview - Elanora Heights has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 38 projects likely to impact the area.
-Key projects include Dove Lane Residences, Warriewood Valley Release Area, Pittwater Plaza Redevelopment, and Karinya Warriewood.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 38 projects likely influencing the area.
+Notable projects include Dove Lane Residences, Warriewood Valley Release Area, Pittwater Plaza Redevelopment, and Karinya Warriewood.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.